ops-vince/-Vinceops-cloud-/Month 2/README.md

 Month 2 continues the VinceOps Cloud infrastructure journey established in Month 1.

-After creating the AWS organisation and workforce-access foundation, this phase focused on deploying a secure internet-facing website inside a custom AWS network.
+After creating the AWS organisation and workforce-access foundation, this phase focused on deploying an internet-facing website inside a custom AWS network.

 The project covered: